wp-plugins/flickr-shortcode-importer/readme.txt

 Tested up to: 3.2.1
 Stable tag: 1.5.1

-Imports [flickr] & [flickrset] shortcode and Flickr-sourced A/IMG tagged media into the Media Library.
+Imports [flickr], [flickrset], [flickr-gallery] shortcode and Flickr-sourced A/IMG tagged media into the Media Library.

 == Description ==
-Imports [flickr] & [flickrset] shortcode and Flickr-sourced A/IMG tagged media into the Media Library.
+Imports [flickr], [flickrset], [flickr-gallery] shortcode and Flickr-sourced A/IMG tagged media into the Media Library.
 Furthermore, it transforms the post content [flickr] shortcodes into links containing the Media Library based image of the proper size and alignment.

 The first [flickr] image found in post content is set as the post's Featured Image and removed from the post content.
 The remaining [flickr] shortcodes are then transfromed as image links to their attachment page.

-[flickrset] shortcode is converted to [gallery] after the Flickr set images have been added to the Media Library.
+[flickrset] and [flickr-gallery] shortcodes are converted to [gallery] after the Flickr set images have been added to the Media Library.
 If 'Set Featured Image' is checked in Options, then the first image of the [flickrset] is used as such.

 Flickr-sourced A/IMG tagged media is converted into [flickr] and then imported as normal.
 Great for finally bringing into your control all of those media items you've been using, but now Flickr is giving you 'Image is unavaiable' for.
 A/IMG tag is processed before IMG to prevent unexpected results.